A device which uses low-level laser light as a treatment for hair loss has been involved in a new trial in Taiwan.

 A slightly different approach is taken when dealing with women’s hair loss.
 As finasteride is for men-only, female pattern hair loss does not have this option available.
 Luckily, however, women do not experience the effects of DHT to the same extent as men – this is why the condition is known as female pattern ‘hair loss’ rather than female pattern baldness.
 Whilst advanced hair thinning is possible if left untreated, women rarely become bald due to androgenic alopecia.
 Instead, in addition to increased hair fall, they tend to lose volume and develop thinning hair along the top of the scalp, including the crown and temple areas, which can result in an increasingly wider-looking parting.

-To stabilise this type of shedding, topical applications of women’s high strength minoxidil – which are, again, applied directly to the scalp either once or twice a day as advised – are used, in addition to appropriate boosters.
-Belgravia’s highly-targeted one-a-day Hair Vitalics for Women hair growth supplement is often taken alongside the topical treatment.
-It not only contains a unique blend of high quality vitamins, minerals, amino acids and botanical extracts known to promote healthy hair, but also contains the soy isoflavones genistein and daidzein which have been shown to reduce serum DHT.
-These can all be used alongside the LaserComb device which is also generally included free of charge when purchasing a 12 month female pattern hair loss treatment course from Belgravia.
+To stabilise this type of shedding, topical applications of women’s high strength minoxidil – which are, again, applied directly to the scalp either once or twice a day as advised – are used.
+Again, hair growth supporting products can also be utilised to supplement this approach, including taking the highly-targeted one-a-day Hair Vitalics for Women food supplement.
+This not only contains a unique blend of high quality vitamins, minerals, amino acids and the soy isoflavones genistein and daidzein, but also feature biotin, zinc and selenium for the maintenance of normal hair growth.